isomerpages/moe-andersonpri/_about/School Rules.md

 </ul>
 <p><strong>Handphones</strong></p>
 <ul>
-<li>The handphones should be switched off during curriculum time.</li>
+<li>The use of smartphones and smartwatches is strictly prohibited during school hours, including curriculum time, recess, and after school programmes.</li>
-<li>Handphones should be used only for important communication with parents / guardians after permission is sought.</li>
+<li>Students are discouraged to bring their phones to school.
+Those who need to bring these devices to school are required to switch them off and store them securely in their bags throughout the day.
+The school will not be responsible for any loss of these items.</li>
-<li>Handphones should not be used for video recording/ photography purposes, unless permission is granted by teachers.</li>
+<li>Handphones should be used only for important communication with parents / guardian after permission is sought.</li>
 </ul>
 <p><strong>Canteen</strong></p>
 <ul>